 The Bible explains that there are many gods (1 Corinthians 8:5).
-It is recorded that the nations surrounding ancient Israel worshipped various gods named Ashtoreth, Baal, Molech, and more.
+The nations surrounding ancient Israel worshipped various gods named Ashtoreth, Baal, Molech, and more.
 If you read modern bibles, you can still find the name of these gods today.

 The Old Testament was written in Hebrew and Aramaic.
 The God of Israel's name was often represented as יהוה, in the Hebrew language.
 The Hebrew language is read from right to left, and when translated in English the letters read YHWH.
 However, various translations have removed YHWH, believing it was too sacred to be used.